parsa83besharati/Property-Manage-System/README.md

 ## License

-[License](LICENSE): This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Troubleshooting